itsmehere/CS50AI/LectureNotes/Week6_Language.md

 3) "a lot in"
 4) "lot in CS50AI"

 Why might this be useful?
 Often when computers analyze text, they don't look at the whole text at once.
 Even we humans read word by word or phrase by phrase.
-With the above approach there is a likelihood that the AI has never seen this exact text before but it could have seen phrases like "learning a lot."
+With the above approach, there is a likelihood that the AI has never seen this exact text before but it could have seen phrases like "learning a lot."

 ## Tokenization: